 Placer.ai leverages a panel of tens of millions of devices and utilizes machine learning to make estimations for visits to locations across the US.
 The data is trusted by thousands of industry leaders who leverage Placer.ai for insights into foot traffic, demographic breakdowns, retail sale predictions, migration trends, site selection, and more.

-For more data-driven retail insights, visit Placer.ai/anchor.
+For more regional analyses, visit Placer.ai/anchor.

 Placer.ai leverages a panel of tens of millions of devices and utilizes machine learning to make estimations for visits to locations across the US.
 The data is trusted by thousands of industry leaders who leverage Placer.ai for insights into foot traffic, demographic breakdowns, retail sale predictions, migration trends, site selection, and more.